Azure/azure-iot-sdks/csharp/device/doc/devbox_setup.md

 ## Running CppUWPSample (Universal Windows) sample application

-Visual Studio is having an issue with getting all the depedencies (dll) of the Microsoft.Azure.Devices.Client.WinRT which is referenced in the project to the proper location.
+Visual Studio is having an issue with getting all the dependencies (dll) of the Microsoft.Azure.Devices.Client.WinRT which is referenced in the project to the proper location.
 This leads to an exception thrown about not loading file or assembly during run-time.
 You will have to manually copy the dlls in the appropriate location in order to run the sample application successfully.
 Follow the below steps if needed:
 * Build the UWPSample (Universal Windows) project
 * Note the location of the bin folder, i.e. ...\azure-iot-sdks\csharp\device\samples\UWPSample\bin\x86\Debug\
 * Build the CppUWPSample (Universal Windows) project